EM-2 rifle: Intermediate cartridge

-As the war ran down, in 1945 the Army formed the Small Arms Calibre Panel (SACP) to develop a new standard calibre for future weapons.
+In 1945, as the war ran down, the Army formed the Small Arms Calibre Panel (SACP) to develop a new standard calibre for future weapons.
 Military intelligence suggested that it would be ten years before the Soviets would be ready for another major war, so the time frame for re-equipping was the mid-to-late 1950s.
 This gave the Panel ample time to test a number of options.

 Experience during the war led to demands for a smaller "intermediate" sized cartridge that would allow fully automatic fire from a rifle-sized weapon.
 The Army demanded a high degree of accuracy due to the emphasis on marksmanship, so the new round was designed to meet the performance of the .303 (7.7 mm) at 1,000 yd but at the reduced range of 600 yd.
 After testing a variety of designs, they selected a bullet of about .270 in calibre and 1 in long, with a mass of 130 gr.

 With the release of the SACP reports, interest in the original series of EM weapons ended and a call for weapons based on the new round went out in September 1947.
 By this time, Korsak had left the original EM-1 program and Kazimierz Januszewski had replaced him and had adopted the anglicized name Stefan Kenneth Janson.
 Janson's new design was given the name EM-2, in spite of being more closely related to the original EM-1.
 A new EM-1 was developed by Stanley Thorpe while Eric Hall developed an EM-3.
 Perhaps due to the confusing re-use of the names, these weapons are often referred to by their designer's names, becoming the "Thorpe EM-1", "Janson EM-2" and "Hall EM-3".
-As if this were not confusing enough, code names were also assigned, the EM-1 "Cobra", EM-2 "Mamba", while the EM-3 did not proceed and did not receive a name, as was the case for an entry from Dennis Burney as the EM-4.
+Code names were also assigned, the EM-1 "Cobra", EM-2 "Mamba", while the EM-3 did not proceed and did not receive a name, as was the case for an entry from Dennis Burney as the EM-4.